 Methodology: Ranking the Best Bachelor’s Degree in Finance

-To rank the 25 Best Bachelor’s in Finance Degree Programs, Bachelor’s Degree Center editors had to research the vast landscape of accredited colleges and universities offering a bachelor’s degree in finance.
+To rank the best undergraduate finance programs, Bachelor’s Degree Center editors had to research the vast landscape of accredited finance colleges and universities.
 With our unwieldy list, we ranked programs according to four metrics:

 - U.S. News & World Report ranking